-Enter the Social Security number (SSN) of each nonresident individual beneficiary, or the federal employer identification number (EIN) of each resident or nonresident business beneficiary.
+Enter the Social Security number (SSN) of each nonresident individual beneficiary, the federal employer identification number (EIN) of each resident/nonresident business beneficiary, or the EIN of the resident/nonresident trust or estate beneficiary.

 Line E. Beneficiary's Percent of Income